Flu Shot: Influenza Vaccine and Side Effects

 - You are ill; if you have a fever, talk to your health care provider about getting the shot later.
 If you have a mild illness with no fever, it's OK to get a flu shot.

 It's long been advised that people with allergies to eggs should not get the flu shot.
 However, the American College of Allergy, Asthma and Immunology says the vaccine contains such a low amount of egg protein that it's unlikely to cause an allergic reaction in those with an egg allergy.
 If you have a severe egg allergy (anaphylaxis), talk to your doctor before getting the flu vaccine.
-Also, as mentioned above, a flu vaccine that is not made with the use of eggs is available.
-The vaccine, called Flublok, is approved for use in those ages 18 to 49.
+Also, as mentioned above, flu vaccines that do not contain eggs are available.